Seamless Monitoring and Reporting for SQL Server

 Application Dependency Mapping

-SolarWinds Server and Application Monitor has flexible deployment options with either agentless or agent-based monitoring.
+SolarWinds Server & Application Monitor has flexible deployment options with either agentless or agent-based monitoring.
 One of the new benefits of using the agent-based option is using the Application Dependency Mapping feature.
 SAM will monitor OS and application connections, showing you a “network” view of who and what your applications are talking to.
-You can see information such as Latency, Packet Loss, Port, IOPs and more.
+You can see information such as Latency, Packet Loss, Port, IOPs and more to serve as a network performance monitor.

-SAM can take these application connections a step further by auto-creating maps showing you all a visual representation of an application’s physical, virtual, and software dependencies and relationships.
-These maps can be further refined and saved for individual departments and teams.
+SolarWinds SAM can take these application connections a step further by auto-creating maps showing you all a visual representation of an application’s physical, virtual, and software dependencies and relationships.
+These maps can be further refined and saved for individual departments and teams for infrastructure monitoring.

-SAM also provides the ability to monitor Cloud based services from Amazon Web Services and includes monitoring for applications such as IIS and Exchange (both these have an Application Insight template) and IBM DB2, MySQL, Windows, Linux, and Apache.
+SolarWinds SAM also provides the ability to monitor Cloud based services from Azure and AWS.
+There is also application performance monitoring for IIS and Exchange (both these have an Application Insight template) and Oracle, IBM DB2 and MySQL databases.
+Monitoring for operating systems includes Windows, Linux, AIX, Citrix and VMware.
 For the full list of supported vendors, please see: Supported Vendors.

-As you can see, the SAM product provides a wide reaching and thorough monitoring of your SQL Server environment and beyond.
+As you can see, the SolarWinds SAM product provides a wide reaching and thorough monitoring of your SQL Server environment and beyond including Active Directory.
 The SAM features are easy to implement, often allowing you to install and “get working” in a matter of minutes and without technical support.
 You can see the full system requirements at Recommended Requirements.
 Certainly, deep level monitoring benefits DBAs, developers, and system administrators alike by offering:

 - Automatic discovery of server and applications